git-time-metric/gtm-atom-plugin/README.md

 the "influxtime" executable installed and available on the system path or this data will not be synchronized to your Influxtime account.

+At the time of publish, Influxtime can be run only on a Mac OSX System.

 # Copyright

 &copy; 2016 EdgeG.IO - All Rights Reserved.